• Skip to main content

 Apple and walnut pancakes, a nice way to dress up everyday pancakes.

 I love apples!
 I love walnuts!
 I love pancakes!
-So when I came across this recipe I decided that I had to give it a whirl.
+So when I came across this recipe, I decided that I had to give it a whirl.

 I have eaten pancakes all my life, but the most exotic pancakes I have eaten are blueberry pancakes.
-Usually, it is just plain pancake with maple syrup.
+Usually, it is just a plain pancake with maple syrup.
 It’s kind of sad when I think of it.
 So it was time to step out of my box and try a new experience.

-My only concern with this recipe was that the apples would stay too crisp or maybe even raw, I wasn’t sure if they would cook long enough to soften up.
-But that wasn’t the case they were very tasty.
+My only concern with this recipe was that the apples would stay too crisp or maybe even raw; I wasn’t sure if they would cook long enough to soften up.
+But that wasn’t the case; they were very tasty.
 I used red delicious apples for this batch of pancakes.
-The next time I make them I will use a baking apple such as a Macintosh, I think it would be a better fit for this recipe.
+The next time I make them, I will use a baking apple such as a Macintosh.
+I think it would be a better fit for this recipe.

-I have to say to my surprise that these pancakes were delicious.
-I loved the taste of the apple and the walnuts along with the maple flavor from the maple syrup.
+I have to say, to my surprise, that these pancakes were delicious.
+I loved the taste of the apple and the walnut,s along with the maple flavor from the maple syrup.
 What a great combination!

 Apple and Walnut Pancakes